anauwal/wa_hooks/docs/site/content/en/docs/how-to/sessions/index.md

 ### Session persistent

 #### File storage
-If you want to save your session and do not scan QR code everytime when you launch WAHA - connect a local file storage to the container.
+If you want to save your session and do not scan QR code everytime when you launch WAHOOKS - connect a local file storage to the container.
 WAHA stores authentication information in the directory and reuses it after restart.

 [Attach volume](https://docs.docker.com/storage/volumes/) part to the command: